 A re-enrollment meeting is held each year in January.
 All re-enrollment information is provided at that time.
 Families have until March 1st of each school year to re-enroll.
-There is a \$25 fee.
+There is a \$100.00 re-enrollment fee.
+After March 1st, the re-enrollment fee is \$150.00.